MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/manage-quarantined-messages-and-files.md

 ---
-title: "Manage quarantined messages and files as an administrator in Office 365" f1.keywords:
+title: "Manage quarantined messages and files as an administrator" f1.keywords:
 - NOCSH
 ms.author: tracyp